 The Outstanding Young Alumni Awards are presented to multiple recipients each year across five different fields of expertise – Arts, Business, Sport, STEM and Community.

 The criteria for these awards is as follows;

-- Nominee must have graduated from Haileybury within the last eight years.
+- Nominee must have graduated from Haileybury within the past twelve years.

 - Significant achievements in their field of endeavour either locally, nationally or internationally, exemplifying the best attributes of youth in today's world.

 - Exceptional human values which are an inspiration to others.